 (i) Proteomics approaches for biomarker discovery for diseases such as diabetes, asthma and cancer:

-(a) Environmental exposures, particularly at critical developmental windows in early life, can profoundly affect the phenotypes associated with complex diseases such as allergic asthma.
+(a) Early-life asthma-protection: Environmental exposures, particularly at critical developmental windows in early life, can profoundly affect the phenotypes associated with complex diseases such as allergic asthma.
 Longitudinal population studies have consistently shown that early life, and possibly even prenatal exposure to certain domestic animals (e.g., indoor dogs) is associated with strong protection against asthma and asthma-related phenotypes (allergy, eczema) later in life.
 The overall goal of the project is to use proteomic methodologies to identify and characterize plasma proteomic signatures of early life dog exposure.
 This study will utilize samples and data from the Infant Immune Study (PIs Drs.
 Anne Wright and Marilyn Halonen), which enrolled at birth a large population of healthy children, and is still following them 8 years later, gathering detailed phenotypic information about immunological parameters, allergic sensitization and lung function.
 Funded by an ARRA grant Dr. Lau collaborates with Drs.
 Vercelli, Billheimer, and Halonen to study ”Proteomic signatures of an early life asthma-protective exposure”.

 (b) Proteomic and Metabolomic Biomarker Investigation of Type 2 Diabetes (T2D): Dr. Lau initiated a collaborative project between investigators of UA-BIO5 and ASU-Biodesign.
 The team makes use of proteomics approaches to differentially profile the protein complements of healthy and diseased samples to identify novel biomarkers for diabetes.
 Progress has been made in examining glyco-oxidative stress and susceptibility to T2D complications.
 Studies focus on global qualitative and quantitative measurement of serum protein modifications by a reactive oxidative product of glucose, methylglyoxal in normal subjects and T2D patients.
 Moreover the T2DM first-line drug metformin (MF) significantly reduces diabetes-related endpoints and mortality more effectively than other glucose-lowering medications.
 We have examined whether, in addition to its ability to reduce hepatic gluconeogenesis, MF directly scavenges dicarbonyls as an additional mechanism to reduce T2DM complications.